-King is a leading global developer and publisher of interactive entertainment content and services, primarily on mobile platforms, such as Google's Android and Apple's iOS.
+King is a leading global developer and publisher of interactive entertainment content and services, particularly for the mobile platform, including for Google's Android and Apple's iOS.
 King also distributes its content and services on the PC platform, primarily via Facebook.
 King's games are free to play; however, players can acquire in-game items, either with virtual currency or real currency, and we continue to focus on in-game advertising as a growing source of additional revenue.